sthlmj/devnotes/README.md

 ## Configuration Management 🔬

 CM is a human log/version control system.
 With goals to improve software development in a most effective way as possible.
 Like researcher in the laboratory that does experiments, a scientist must know what combinations of ingredients and recipes they already have tested so that they are not re-developing already tested combination.
 CM produces reports to the project for project progress.
-CM attempts to identify and track all relevant elements of the configuration of a software that are being developed, so that all possible errors and key ingredients (configuration) can be identified and possible to the problems found.
+CM attempts to identify and track all relevant elements of the configuration of a software that are being developed, so that all possible errors and key ingredients (configuration) can be identified and possible solution to the problems found/Find bug root cause.
+CM then identifies the working version of software and reverts branch to the working one or most interesting finding one.

 1. Identification - identifierar ändringar som händer utvecklingnivån/kodnivån.
 2. Control - kontrollera ändringar i kodnivån.